ztyyLV/web-twain-docs/indepth/faqs/develop/how-can-i-customize-the-webtwain-instances.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How Can I Customize The WebTWAIN Instance(s)
+title: How Can I Customize The WebTWAIN Instance(s)
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How Can I Customize The WebTWAIN Instance(s)
-description: Dynamic Web TWAIN SDK Documentation FAQs How Can I Customize The WebTWAIN Instance(s)
+description: How Can I Customize The WebTWAIN Instance(s)
 ---

-# Develop
+# Development

 ## How can I customize the WebTWAIN instance(s)?